Thomas-Amann-IPAustralia/ai-steward-dashboard/THINGS I WANT TO IMPROVE.md

 **Error Notifications**: Modify the `update_checker.yml` workflow to send an email or a Slack/Teams notification if the Python script fails for any reason (e.g., a critical API error, a problem with file permissions).

 **Transition to a Database**: For the most robust and scalable solution, replace the file-based system (`hashes.json`, individual analysis files) with a database (SQLite would be a simple starting point).
 This would make the data easier to query and would be the necessary foundation for features like the user-managed URL list and the historical timeline view.

+### Plus & also

+**AI Steward News**: Adding a whole new window that consolidates and synthesises RSS feeds and AI newsletters into VERY brief TLDR's which the user can click to read the original

+**AI Steward Implant**: Creating a way for the user to query the corpus of information that's driving the dashboard make it API-able.
+Allow users to ask questions about AI policy against a large corpus of contemporaneous policy and news feeds, plus the summaries of historical changes.
+Would provide me the opportunity to put my knowledge of RAG theory into practice.
+Would be quite a time (and potentially financial) investment sink though.
+Would need to do the whole chunking, NLP analysis/tagging, vectorisation, indexing, etc.,etc. Not to mention the cost of the storage and then implementing a retrieval model too!
+Blimey, it'd be pretty neat though.